beautyyliu/Forest-Row-Orientation-Estimation/README.md

 # Forest Row Orientation Estimation

-This repository provides the code, pretrained models, and evaluation datasets for the paper:
+This repository provides the code, trained models, and evaluation datasets for the paper:

 **A Learning-based Approach for Forest Row Orientation Estimation from UAV LiDAR Point Clouds (Under Review)**